YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 What if my job requires a helmet every day?

 If modified duties are impossible, the timing of the operation should be chosen very carefully.
-A surgeon led plan should consider work, transport, and safety requirements before grafts are ever placed.
+A surgeon-led plan should consider work, transport, and safety requirements before grafts are ever placed.

 Can sweating inside a helmet affect recovery?

 If you must wear a helmet after the safer period, begin in cooler conditions when possible.
 Avoid long rides or long work shifts as the first test.
+A short, cool test after the safer window is not the same as a full shift in heat and dust or a long motorcycle ride in traffic.

 After helmet use, check the scalp gently.
 Redness that settles quickly may be different from persistent soreness, itching, swelling, or follicle irritation.

 Do not check by scratching or rubbing.
-Look with clean hands, good light, and a calm mind.
+Look with clean hands, good light, and a settled mind.
 If you are unsure, take a clear photo and ask the clinic rather than repeatedly touching the same irritated spot.

 How should I return to helmet use safely?